No Radial Excitations in Low Energy QCD. I. Diquarks and Classification of Mesons: Regge Trajectories of Mesons

 \subsubsection{Acknowledgements}

 I am grateful to Frank Wilczek, who gave me a glimpse into his work on baryon systematics, and in response to my question "what about mesons?" encouraged me to pursue them.
 This work is the result.
-I am also grateful to Robert L. Jaffe, Howard Georgi, Richard Brower, Usha Mallik, Hulya Guler, Dan Pirjol, and Ayana Holloway for helpful discussions.
-This work was supported in part by funds provided by the U.S. Department of Energy (D.O.E.) under cooperative research agreement DE-FC02-94ER40818.
+I am also grateful to Robert L. Jaffe, Howard Georgi, Richard Brower, Usha Mallik, Hulya Guler, Dan Pirjol, and Ayana Holloway for helpful discussions or comments.
+This work was supported in part by funds provided by the U.S. Department of Energy (DOE) under cooperative research agreement DE-FC02-94ER40818 and in part by U.S. DOE Grant number DE-FG02-91ER40685

 1cm

 \no {\bf Appendix}